-Driving under the influence (DUI) in Florida is a serious offense.
+Driving under the influence (DUI) in Sarasota is a serious offense.
 If you are arrested and charged, you could be facing multiple penalties along with license suspension or revocation.
-While many DUI incidents originate from a routine traffic stop, in many other cases Florida DUI charges are related to an accident which occurred while you were driving under the influence.
-A DUI accident can result in serious bodily harm to another, death, and property damage.
+While many drunk driving incidents originate from a routine traffic stop, in many other cases Florida DUI charges are related to an accident which occurred while you were driving under the influence.
+A drunk driving accident can result in serious bodily harm to another, death, and property damage.
 After such an accident, you could be charged with DUI with serious bodily injury, DUI with property damage, or DUI manslaughter.
 If you are arrested for any of these charges, it is important that you seek the services of a Sarasota drunk driving accident lawyer.

 In Florida, it is a criminal offense to operate a motor vehicle while under the influence of alcohol beyond the legal limit.
 The legal limit in Florida is 0.08% and is determined by the blood alcohol concentration (BAC) of the driver.
 If your BAC is 0.08% or higher, or you exhibit signs of impairment while driving, you will be charged with a DUI-related offense.

 However, when there are aggravating factors, such as an accident, a DUI charge can get more serious.
 Motor vehicle accidents happen quite often and in many instances they result in civil proceedings.
 If, however, you were driving under the influence of alcohol at the time of the accident, your DUI charge could be elevated to one of the following:

 - DUI with serious bodily injury – This charge is a felony and involves a drunk driving accident that resulted in serious injury to another.
 It does not apply to just mere bruise and scratches but includes disfiguration or impairment of bodily functions.

 - DUI manslaughter – Also a felony charge, DUI manslaughter results from a drunk driving accident where the victim dies.